Introduction

 The apostle, Paul, basically explains that although meat is just meat, why eat the meat of the idols if it was going to offend or “be a stumbling block” to other Christians?

 So, if I go to one of the churches that I most love next Sunday there will probably be one or more guys on the music team who will be playing or singing with a hat on.
-Am I going to be upset or offended because of that?
-No.

-Do my cultural proclivities occasionally jump in and make me more comfortable if the guys don’t wear hats on stage?
+Do my cultural proclivities occasionally jump in and make me more comfortable if the guys didn’t wear hats on stage?
 A bit.
 As a Baby Boomer, that’s the tradition with which I grew up, and it still affects my thoughts on this.
 I admit it.

 Am I going to let it affect my worship or be frustrated with guys in my church for doing it?
-No. If I thought there were massive numbers of people in the church who were offended by it, I might comment to one of the pastors.
+NO. If I thought there were massive numbers of people in the church who were offended by it, I might comment to one of the pastors.
 But, that’s about it.

 Summing it Up